Tyler Owens (baseball): Texas Rangers

 On January 26, 2024, Owens was traded to the Texas Rangers in exchange for J. P. Martínez.
-In 26 relief outings for the Double–A Frisco RoughRiders, he compiled a 2.80 ERA with 35 strikeouts and 8 saves over 38 1/3 innings pitched.
+In 26 relief outings for the Double–A Frisco RoughRiders, he compiled a 2.80 ERA with 35 strikeouts and eight saves over 38 1/3 innings pitched.

 Detroit Tigers

 On July 28, 2024, Owens and Liam Hicks were traded to the Detroit Tigers in exchange for Carson Kelly.
 He made 13 relief outings for the Double–A Erie SeaWolves, compiling a 1–3 record and 3.31 ERA with 20 strikeouts and 2 saves across 16 1/3 innings pitched.
 Following the season, the Tigers added Owens to their 40-man roster to protect him from the Rule 5 draft.

 Owens was optioned to the Triple-A Toledo Mud Hens to begin the 2025 season.
 On May 1, 2025, Owens was promoted to the major leagues for the first time.
 In three appearances for Detroit, he recorded a 3.00 ERA with one strikeout over three innings of work.
-On July 30, Owens was designated for assignment following the acquisition of Rafael Montero.
-The Tigers released Owens after he cleared waivers on August 1.
+On July 30, 2025, Owens was designated for assignment following the acquisition of Rafael Montero.
+The Tigers released Owens after he cleared waivers on August 1, 2025.
 On August 5, Owens re-signed with Detroit on a minor league contract.

+Owens made 35 appearances for Double–A Erie in 2026, posting a 5–2 record and 4.19 ERA with 46 strikeouts and four saves; he also appeared in five contests for the Single–A Lakeland Flying Tigers.
+The Tigers released Owens from his minor league contract on August 18, 2026.

+Pittsburgh Pirates

+On August 26, 2026, Owens signed a minor league contract with the Pittsburgh Pirates.